 2. Being struck by lightning

 If you live to age 80, the odds of being struck by lightning in your lifetime are 1 in 15,300, according to the National Weather Service.
-Your odds of being struck by lightning in any given year are much lower — about 1 in 1.2 million — but still much better than your odds of hitting Friday’s jackpot.
+Your odds of being struck by lightning in any given year are much worse — about 1 in 1.2 million — but still much better than your odds of hitting Friday’s jackpot.

 3. Getting a hole-in-one